UCSolarCarTeam/Development-Resources/Recruit-Training/Advanced-Recruit-Training/Telemetry-Teaser/README.md

 (percentage of visible sunlight).
 You must implement the following to complete this calculator program:

-1. Add a button below the inputs labeled *Calculate*.
+1. Add a button below the inputs labeled _Calculate_.

     - When this button is clicked, the calculateRange function in App.tsx should be called.
+    - Style this button using Tailwind, the button should be blue, have rounded corners, centered text, and rectangular.

 2. Implement the calculateRange function

     - Since we do not have enough data to determine the range of the Elysia at this moment, we will have to use an equation that does not relate to the statistics of the Elysia car but simulates how the range may change with the input variables instead.
 The following equation may be used to simulate the range of the car:

           range = -(s * s * b / 2500) + (4 * b) + w
           Where s = speed, b = battery percentage w = weather

-1. Validate Inputs
+3. Validate Inputs

     - For both the speed and battery percentage inputs, a number must be sent.
 You must implement input validation for both of these input